An Introduction to Deep Morphological Networks

 After its definition, the SE can be then employed in several morphological processes.
 Most of these operations are usually supported by two basic morphological transformations: \textit{erosion} $\mathcal{E}(\cdot)$ and \textit{dilation} $\mathcal{\delta}(\cdot)$.
-Such operations receive basically the same input: an image $I$ and the structuring element $B$.
-While erosion transformations process each pixel $(i,j)$ using the supremum (the smallest upper bound, $\wedge$) function, as formally denoted in Equation~\ref{eq:erosion}, the dilation operations process the pixels using the infimum (the greatest lower bound, $\vee$) function, as presented in Equation~\ref{eq:dilation}.
+Such operations receive basically the same input: an image $I$ and the SE $B$.
+While erosion transformations process each pixel $(i,j)$ using the supremum function $\wedge$, as denoted in Equation~\ref{eq:erosion}, the dilation operations process the pixels using the infimum $\vee$ function, as presented in Equation~\ref{eq:dilation}.
 Intuitively, these two operations probe an input image using the SE, i.e., they position the structuring element at all possible locations in the image and analyze the neighborhood pixels.
-This process, very similar to the convolution procedure, outputs another image with regions compressed or expanded (depending on the operation).
+This process, somehow similar to the convolution procedure, outputs another image with regions compressed or expanded.
 Some examples of erosion and dilation are presented in Figure~\ref{fig:ucmerced_mp}, in which it is possible to notice the behavior of each operation.
-Precisely, erosion affects brighter structures while dilation influences darker ones (with respect to the neighborhood defined by the SE).
+As can be noticed erosion affects brighter structures while dilation influences darker ones (w.r.t. the neighborhood defined by the SE).

 If we have an ordered set, then the erosion and dilation operations can be simplified.
 This is because the infimum and the supremum are respectively equivalent to the minimum and maximum functions when dealing with ordered sets.
 In this case, erosion and dilation can be defined as presented in Equations~\ref{eq:erosion_orderedset} and~\ref{eq:dilation_orderedset}, respectively.